BARATH66/Java/README.md

+# Java Basics
-# Java Basic concepts have been used in these programs.
+Fundamental concepts of Java have been used in these programs.